azimuttapp/azimutt/libs/serde-aml/docs/relation.md

 ## Relation

 Relations are edges in [Entity-Relationship model](https://wikipedia.org/wiki/Entity%E2%80%93relationship_model).
-In relational databases they can be modeled with **foreign keys**, but not necessarily.
+In relational databases, they can be modeled with **foreign keys**, but not necessarily.

 In AML, they can be defined either as an [attribute option](./entity.md#index-and-constraint):